-I am a freelance journalist focusing my work on deeply reported narratives about criminal justice policy, victims of violence, policing, and punishment.
-With decades of experience as a reporter and writer, editor, and teacher of magazine journalism, I pursue stories that challenge myths and mistakes surrounding our reactions to violent crime.
+I am a (mostly) retired freelance journalist.
+In the last decade of my career, I focused my reporting on deeply reported narratives about criminal justice policy, victims of violence, policing, and punishment.
+With more than 40 years’ experience as a reporter and writer, editor, and teacher of magazine journalism, I pursued stories that challenge myths and mistakes surrounding our reactions to violent crime.
 Below I spotlight some of the stories I have reported and written in recent years.
 Go to the Articles pages for the full list of my recent work, grouped by major categories: crime victims, policy (policing, prisons, violence prevention, sentencing), gun litigation, and other work.
-And follow me on social media, where I post about my work and about the issues that I follow.
+Although I will take on the occasional, limited writing assignment or project these days, I have retired from the kind of reported narratives that are featured on this site.

 Hope can be cultivated in the most unlikely of places and circumstances.
 Witness this group of youth, who work to save their neighborhood — and themselves — even as some of their own die in a chronically violent and deprived place.
 I watched their work for three years and learned about the program their mentors use to transform a culture.
 I told their story for Longreads.